StevennYau/RestaurantReviewerClient/README.md

 # Restaurant Reviewer

-"Restaurant Reviewer" is a Angular and Spring Boot project that allows users to rate and save restaurants in the Toronto/Markham Area.
-The restaurant data is taken from the Yelp API and stored in a MySQL database.
-The frontend uses Angular Material to create a slick and responsive user interface.
-Google maps is used to show the location in each restaurant's detail page.
+"Restaurant Reviewer" is a web application that allows users to browse, rate and save restaurants in the Toronto/Markham Area.
+This project's frontend uses Angular and Angular Material which creates a slick and responsive user interface.
+In addition, Google maps is used to show the location in each restaurant's detail page.
+User and restaurant data is saved into a MySQL database.
+Restaurant data is taken from the Yelp web API.

 ## Dependancies
 The dependencies used in this project and that should be installed are: